maxlindmark/covariate_diffusion/README.md

 2. Download a zip and work locally on your computer

-In this project we use [`renv`](https://rstudio.github.io/renv/articles/renv.html) to manage package versions.
+We use [`renv`](https://rstudio.github.io/renv/articles/renv.html) to manage package versions.
 Once you've downloaded the project, run `renv::restore()` in your current working directory.
 This will install the package versions we used when this repository was archived.
 Note that packages are installed in a stand-alone project library for this paper, and will not affect your installed R packages anywhere else! `renv` does *not* help with different versions of R. We used R version 4.3.2, and ran the analysis on a 24 GB Apple M2 Sequoia 15.6.1 laptop.

-If you are more interested in a simple example of the steps required to fit a diffusion model than to reproduce the results in the paper, we made a short [vignette](https://maxlindmark.github.io/covariate_diffusion/) demonstrating a typical workflow with a minimal example on capelin.
+If you are more interested in a simple example of the steps to fit a diffusion model than reproducing our results in the paper, we made a short [vignette](https://maxlindmark.github.io/covariate_diffusion/) demonstrating a typical workflow with a minimal example on capelin.

 ### Repository structure